 The benefits of on the job training for employers and employees alike make it a better option than paying for conferences, guest speakers, or dodgy paper manuals that may just gather dust.
 No more sitting in windowless rooms for entire weeks of training.
 No more learning what does not apply or is not necessary.

 On-the-job training delivered specifically through various microlearning modules is vital today because the advantages can’t be beat.
-It’s applicable, sensible for the bottom line, efficient, and flexible.
+The major advantages of on-the-job training include:

 No more wasted time for employees paging their way through a dusty manual.
 No more scattershot approaches to designing training courses.
 On-the-job training is specific and focused on the needs of employees.
 If an employee needs to access a specific training module, they can use just-in-time online learning to locate courses they have already completed on their devices.